Viki-coding/Dungarvan-Health-Clinic/README.md

 This feature allows the user to interact with the clinic, even during out of hours and creates an action that they will receive a call back if the form is submitted.
 When they hover the mouse over the SUBMIT button the text enlarges encouraging them to click and commit.

-Navigation and footer bar remains the same.
+Navigation and footer bar remains the same on all three pages to offer consistency and good user experience.

 ### Navigation & Interaction Points
-We have 3 pages on our site - Home - Meet the Team - Call Back Request This will be displayed on our nav bar at the top of each page and can be navigated between easily.
+We have 3 pages on our site - Home - Meet the Team - Call Back Request

+Our three pages will be displayed on our nav bar at the top of each page and can be navigated easily between.
+The user will understand which page they are on as there is an underline under the active page.

-We will be interacting with the user when they click on the Phone link on the HOME page, they will have their first interactions with their healthcare worker when they view them on the 'Meet the Team' page  where they can get familiar with which healthcare worker would be the best fit for them.
+We will be interacting with the user when they click on the Phone link on the HOME page.

+They will have their first interactions with their healthcare worker when they view them on the 'Meet the Team' page  where they can get familiar with which healthcare worker would be the best fit for them.

 Another great interaction point is our forms section to make a Call Back request - creating an action to making that first step to initiating an appointment.

+Finally they can interact with our social media sites by clicking on the links which will open in a new page.

 **Picture below of example of Call Back Request Form**